© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Buarth-Mawr Barn is a scheduled monument protected by Cadw under reference GM148.
 View the official record →

-Buarth-Mawr Barn is a medieval agricultural building located in Wales and designated as a Scheduled Ancient Monument under Cadw reference GM148.
+Buarth-Mawr Barn is a medieval agricultural structure located in Wales and registered with Cadw as Scheduled Ancient Monument GM148.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM148.

 Buarth-Mawr Barn dates from the medieval period, and is classified as a barn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Buarth-Mawr Barn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM148.